chaostoolkit/chaostoolkit-documentation/sources/index.md

 ## Come join the Chaos Toolkit community

 The Chaos Toolkit is an [open source project][oss] and strives on a diverse and cooperative community.
-We welcome input and disucssions on the project itself but also on the [Principles of Chaos Engineering][principles] in general.
+We welcome input and discussions on the project itself but also on the [Principles of Chaos Engineering][principles] in general.

 Please [join us][join]!